jliphard/wearable_nRF52_Firmware/README.md

-# MENTAID
+# MENTAID firmware

-1/ Right now, code does not use the softdevice, since it's very hard to debug with the softdevice running.
+This is the firmware for a Stanford University-funded wearable.
+The wearable collects information from about sensors, logs this information, and can send it into the cloud if and when the wearer wishes to do so.
+The iOS code is also availible, please see https://github.com/jliphard/wearable_nRF52_iOS).

-2/ The ADC, I2C/TWI, BME280, and the SPI FLASH are functional and tested.
+The code is under very active development, so expect thimngs to change rapidly without notice.

-3/ The code should also work with the softdevice/bluetooth, but i've been focussing on basic functionality.
+1/ The ADC, I2C/TWI, BME280, and the SPI FLASH are functional and tested.

-4/ The goal right now is to have the device:
+2/ The goal right now is to have the device:

 _Goal 1_ - Baseline/robust datalogging
 *Sample all sensors once per min